 "When I grew up" I wanted to be a Veterinarian, but during the first year of University, Science and Math was so interesting that I kept my options open with a dual Science/Art degree (Math was conveniently classified under Art).
 During honours research year I created a chemical mimic of natural enzymes that detoxify pesticides.
 I side-stepped into atmospheric chemistry for a graduate degree, which lead to international travel and the move from Australia to the USA in 2014.
 I am now a Project Scientist at the National Center for Atmospheric Research.

 My formative years were spent in Canberra, the capital of Australia, and during my undergraduate degree I was located in tropical Brisbane attending the University of Queensland.
 After honours year, I took some time to save money so I could travel the world in 2008, using 6 months to experience everything from an African safari to a Russian banya.
 I completed my Atmospheric Chemistry PhD at the Centre for Atmospheric Chemistry at the University of Wollongong, in a city located between forested cliffs and famous Australian beaches.
-I now live in the stunning mountain-side city of Boulder, Colorado with my astronomer husband Tim Holt.
+I now live in the stunning mountain-side city of Longmont, Colorado with my astronomer husband Tim Holt.
 When not researching, enjoying nature or traveling, you can find me dancing – I have tried almost every style.

 Random things I think are interesting: